symfony-cmf/symfony-cmf-docs/bundles/routing_auto/introduction.rst

 This is just a basic example.
-You can also configure what should happen when a route already exists (confict resolution) and what to do with old routes when the generated URL is changed (defunct route handling).
+You can also configure what should happen when a route already exists (confict resolution) and what to do with old routes when the generated URI is changed (defunct route handling).

 Read more
 ---------